Getting Started

 Staling is not simply moisture escaping from the loaf.
 It is driven by a process called starch retrogradation.
 When bread bakes, the starch granules in the flour absorb water and swell into a soft, open gel.
 As the loaf cools and sits at room temperature over the next day or two, those starch chains slowly reorganize into a tighter, more crystalline structure.
 The result is a firmer, drier crumb that feels stale even if the loaf still has plenty of moisture locked inside.

 Cold temperatures accelerate retrogradation dramatically.
+According to Wikipedia's summary of the staling process, bread "stales most rapidly at temperatures just above freezing," and refrigeration increases the staling rate even though it slows mold growth, which is exactly the counterintuitive trap most home bakers fall into.
 A loaf stored in the refrigerator for one day will feel noticeably staler than a loaf left on the counter for three.
 The fridge also pulls surface moisture away from the crumb faster than room-temperature air does, compounding the problem.
 The crust on a crusty loaf turns leathery and soft rather than crisp; a sandwich loaf comes out dense and dry.

 The only time refrigerating bread makes practical sense is when it contains perishable fillings that require cold storage for food safety, like a cheese-stuffed roll or an egg-washed braided loaf with custard inside.
-For plain bread, the counter and the freezer are the two tools you actually need.
+For plain bread, the counter and the freezer are the two tools you actually need, because freezing works on the opposite principle from refrigeration: it drops the loaf's temperature far enough, fast enough, to essentially pause the retrogradation process rather than accelerate it.

 Storing Crusty Bread: Sourdough, Country Loaves, Baguettes